 Ten of the sixteen growth points (District & Municipal) are situated in the Greater Tzaneen and Ba-Phalabowa Municipalities.
 There are noticeable variations between the municipalities in this regard as 12% of households in Ba-Phalaborwa and 0.7% in Greater Letaba are urbanised.
 The District is thus largely rural in nature restraining development in the secondary and tertiary economic sectors.
+The Spatial Rationale indicates the following tendencies with respect to the settlement hierarchy in individual local municipalities:

 Table 15: MUNICIPALITY TOTAL POPULATION # Growth points and population concentrated areas (1 st order settlements) % population residing in growth points areas

-Greater Giyani 247 665 2 28%
+Greater Giyani 244 218 2 28%

-Greater Letaba 247 745 2 60%
+Greater Letaba 212 701 2 60%

-Maruleng 95 769 1 2%
+Greater Tzaneen 390 098 3 65%

-Greater Tzaneen 349 081 3 65%
+Ba-Phalaborwa 150 635 3 90%

-Ba-Phalaborwa 127 307 3 90%
+Maruleng 94 855 1 2%